shanicesauce/recipe-finder/README.md

 ## Description

 To help active individuals such as full-time employees or students, moms, and dads, among other types of busy lives who require protein in a diet.
-Given four protein options to choose from, a random recipe will be generated, including instructions for the user to prepare. ​
+Given four protein options to choose from, a random recipe will be generated, including instructions for the user to prepare.
+If the user should want to return to the site and recreate a previous recipe they are given the option​

 ### User Story​